Samuel Hill: Monuments and institutions

 Sam Hill built two notable monuments and an art museum, and purchased the private Minneapolis Athenaeum and donated it to the city.

 Maryhill Stonehenge

 The Stonehenge replica at Maryhill commemorates the dead of World War I. It was built by Hill as a reminder that in the present day people are still being sacrificed to the god of war.

 Maryhill Art Museum

 Hill began to build a mansion at Maryhill, but the project was not completed in his lifetime due to a combination of financial reversals and his frustration at the State of Washington's failure to build a road on the north bank of the Columbia or to otherwise make the area readily accessible.

-At the urging of his friend Loie Fuller, Sam decided re-purpose the building as an art museum.
+At the urging of his friend Loie Fuller, Sam decided to re-purpose the building as an art museum.
 The museum was dedicated by Queen Marie of Romania in 1926, but did not open to the public until 1940, nine years after Hill's death.